Linaro/website/_posts/current/blog/2023-10-17-ledge-blogs-uefi-http-and-https-boot-in-u-boot.md

 ---
 layout: post
 title: LEDGE Blogs - UEFI HTTP and HTTPs Boot in U-Boot
-description: "In this blog, we delve into the fascinating world of network booting—a crucial process for embedded and server-class systems.
-Focusing particularly on Arm-based boards, we uncover the pivotal role played by U-Boot, the preferred bootloader, in configuring initial settings and loading operating systems. "
+description: UEFI HTTP boot simplifies the network boot process by allowing the firmware to retrieve operating system images and EFI executables directly from an HTTP server.
+This eliminates the need for unsecure protocols like TFTP (Trivial File Transfer Protocol) and enables mass deployment using public networks.
+Let’s go through the current U-Boot status and roadmap.
 date: 2023-10-17 01:28:08 +02:00
 image: /assets/images/content/istock-860653830sm.jpg
 tags: